|

 also provides the film which a much needed tender character in Frank’s

 otherwise deranged life.
 THE PUNISHER is not the comic book film for everyone.
-The film is excessively violent and deserves its very appropriately received R rating (parents, this ain’t SPIDER-MAN, so proceed with absolute caution).
-Nevertheless, as a revenge film and an action film, it is well directed and made with a slick, polished style.
-I can’t say that I altogether “liked” Frank Castle or the world he populates, but I respected and appreciated the dark world the film presents to us, and I am glad that Hensleigh stuck to his guns and made a tonally consistent film that firmly and faithfully maintains the mood of Marvel’s most famous anti-hero.
+The film is excessively violent and deserves its very appropriately received R-rating (parents, this ain’t SPIDER-MAN, so proceed with absolute caution).
+Nevertheless, as a revenge and action film, it is well directed and made with a slick, polished, and confident style.
+I can’t say that I altogether “liked” Frank Castle or the world he populates, but I respected and appreciated the nihilistic world the film presents to viewers.
+I'm glad that Hensleigh stuck to his guns and made a tonally consistent film that firmly and faithfully maintains the mood of Marvel’s most famous anti-hero.
 Upon reflection, could you possibly ever make an effective and cheery happy-go-lucky film about a vindictive, homicidal vigilante?
 Not likely. |

 ||